atn21/CMEECourseWork/Week7/README.md

 ## Content
 * code: contains the python scripts of this week.
 Find detailed content list below.
 * data: contains the data for the scripts.
-No data for this week.
 * results: contains the output of the scripts.
 Currently empty.
 * sandbox: contains miscellaneous files generated when testing the code.
 Nothing important.